odhiambo123/GeneralPython/README.md

-#Why?
+##Why?
+Because I wanted to learn...without having to rush the process. <br>

-- This is my treasure Im willing to share.
-I have all the links
+This is my treasure I'm willing to share.
+I have included all the references for the material used here so feel free to go dig deeper and find out why your code does what it does.
+The biggest challenge we have today is finding the balance between chasing the money and producing real quality material for consumption. if you want to learn, you are going to have to find that balance and dig deeper to find meaning in what you do and what is really happening under the hood.

 ## Python:
 - Is general purpose programing language used for:
   - Web development server side